irgroup-classrooms/individual-assignments-Nadja890/assignments/02/linuxjourney.md

 16. man
 Quiz
-How do you see the manuals for a command?=
+How do you see the manuals for a command?= man
 $ ls
 '01-introduction (1).pdf'   Farben/   books/   file   paintings/